wolfberryllc/MetaIoT-Cloud/README.md

-# IoT system for monitoring, visualizing, and storing sensor data in the cloud.
+# MetaIoT is a system for monitoring, visualizing, and storing sensor data in the cloud.
 End-to-end solution for collecting, and analyzing real-time data for insights and decisions.

 ## Phase 1 *Available now - Sensor to Data Visualization and Cloud Storage ✅